-You must be employed in the emergency ambulance service in a role that requires you to attend to the acutely sick and injured.
+You must be employed in The South Western Ambulance Service in a role that requires you to attend to the acutely sick and injured.

 If you are employed by the Ambulance Service, you can gain entry on to the course through one of the following two routes:

 - If you have completed and achieved the Emergency Care Assistant award or the IHCD/Edexcel Ambulance Technician award and have a minimum of three years experiential learning in that role and meet the learning outcomes of the Accelerated Learning for Professional module UZTS75-20-1 or equivalent, you will receive accreditation for prior certificated and experiential learning for the level one modules (UZYRN4-15-1: The Essentials of Prehospital Emergency Practice, UZYRMW-30-1: Applied Anatomy and Physiology for Paramedic Science, UZYRMX-15-1: Communication Skills for Paramedic Science and UZYRMY-30-1: Foundations of Paramedic Clinical Practice).